EarthGman/nix-config/readme.md

 - [x] add multi user per machine support
 - [x] hardware.nix for nixos test vm
 - [ ] disko for all other machines
-- [ ] home-manager and declartive git for prox vms
+- [x] home-manager and declartive git for prox vms
-- [ ] disable uneeded common modules for prox vms
+- [x] disable uneeded common modules for prox vms
 - [ ] binary cache server
 - [ ] remote building - trusted keys
+- [ ] add desktop pc stuff to templates
+- [ ] update the readme
+- [ ] replace neofetch with fastfetch

 Pre-Install
   1. for new hosts add keys for nixos and/or home Configurations in flake.nix.
 Function arguments are defined in lib/helpers.nix